skip-mev/feemarket/README.md

     (gogoproto.nullable) = false
   ];

-  // MinGasPrice determines the initial gas price of the module and the global
+  // MinBaseGasPrice determines the initial gas price of the module and the global
   // minimum
   // for the network.
-This is denominated in fee per gas unit. string MinGasPrice = 5 [
+This is denominated in fee per gas unit. string MinBaseGasPrice = 5 [
     (cosmos_proto.scalar) = "cosmos.Dec",
     (gogoproto.customtype) = "cosmossdk.io/math.LegacyDec",
     (gogoproto.nullable) = false